KDE/documentation-develop-kde-org/content/docs/getting-started/kxmlgui/hello_world.md

 [Set up your development environment with kde-builder]({{< ref "kde-builder-setup" >}}).
 That will give you the necessary development tools and underlying libraries, and build the KDE Frameworks from scratch.

-Add the folowing at the end of your `~/.config/kde-builder.yaml`:
+Add the following to the end of your `~/.config/kde-builder.yaml`:

 ```yaml
 project kxmlgui-tutorial: